niklasf/python-chess/docs/engine.rst

         Search for a mate in *mate* moves.

-    .. py:attribute:: wtime
+    .. py:attribute:: white_clock

-        Integer of milliseconds remaining for White.
+        Time in seconds remaining for White.

-    .. py:attribute:: btime
+    .. py:attribute:: black_time

-        Integer of milliseconds remaining for Black.
+        Time in seconds remaining for Black.

-    .. py:attribute:: winc
+    .. py:attribute:: white_inc

-        Fisher increment for White.
+        Fisher increment for White, in seconds.

-    .. py:attribute:: binc
+    .. py:attribute:: black_inc

-        Fisher increment for Black.
+        Fisher increment for Black, in seconds.

-    .. py:attribute:: movestogo
+    .. py:attribute:: remaining_moves

         Number of moves to the next time control.
-If this is not set, but wtime and btime are, then it is sudden death.
+If this is not set, but *white_clock* and *black_clock* are, then it is sudden death.

 .. autoclass:: chess.engine.PlayResult
     :members: